 2. Boost Your Nutrient Intake

 Boosting nutrient intake can help counter fluoride’s effects on the body, particularly by supporting thyroid function.
 Fluoride competes with iodine, which is essential for hormone production.
 Ensuring adequate iodine intake from sources like seaweed, fish, dairy, or iodized salt helps protect the thyroid.
-However, Wentz cautions against high-dose iodine supplements, especially for those with thyroid disorders like Hashimoto’s, as it may worsen the condition.
+However, Wentz cautioned against high-dose iodine supplements, especially for those with thyroid disorders like Hashimoto’s, as it may worsen the condition.

 Calcium is another crucial nutrient, as it can bind with fluoride and reduce bone absorption.
 Magnesium helps balance fluoride and calcium, while antioxidants like vitamin C and selenium protect against the oxidative stress caused by fluoride exposure.